-Deletes duplicative provision of awarding grandparents reasonable visitation rights.
-Adds as prerequisites to awarding visitation that the court also find that awarding custody to a grandparent is in the best interest of the child and that denial of reasonable grandparent visitation rights would cause actual or potential harm to the child.
+Amends the guidelines for the court to consider in awarding reasonable visitation rights to a grandparent or the grandparents of a minor child.
 Clarifies procedures for an order awarding reasonable visitation rights to grandparents and that a violation of the terms and conditions of such an order is subject to sanctions or contempt of court.
+(HB983 HD1)